 36. The Amazing Spider-Man 2 (2014)

-After ASM1’s freshness, ASM2 dramatically underperforms with too many & mediocre villain choices, meh CGI, & shockingly bad acting from everyone but Stone & Garfield, who I frankly feel bad for having such incredible talent & potential wasted.
+After the freshness of ASM1, this dramatically-underperforms with too many & mediocre villain choices, meh CGI, & shockingly-bad acting from everyone but Stone/Garfield, whom I frankly feel bad for having such incredible talent & chemistry wasted.
 3/10.

 38. X-Men: Dark Phoenix (2019)

-Featuring arguably the worst villain in a superhero movie, an uninteresting, generic plot, and slow pacing as well as dull visuals, T:TDW is a painful step back from its fresh predecessor.
-2/10.
+Featuring arguably the worst villain in blockbuster movie, an uninteresting, generic plot, slow pacing, and lifeless visuals, T:TDW is a painful step back from its predecessor.
+1/10.